m4v/RCSBuildAid/README.txt

 NOTE: Setting the same direction twice will disable the plugin.

 M : Alternate between displaying forces in the CoM or DCoM.
+P : Toggling between displaying RCS or engine forces.

+NOTE: M and P keys are hardcoded and can't be rebinded for the time being.

 Dry Center of Mass (DCoM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~